ABC-iRobotics/ros_course_materials_en/docs/02_linux_ros_principles.md

+---

+#### ROS package

+---

 !!!
 Abstract "ROS package principle"
     Enough functionality to be useful, but not too much that the package is heavyweight and difficult to use from other software.

-!!!
-Tip "ROS dependencies"
-    After cloning a new package, use the following command to install depenencies:
-    ```bash
-    rosdep install --from-paths src --ignore-src -r -y
-    ```

----

-#### ROS package

----

 - Main unit to organize software in ROS
 - Buildable and redistributable unit of ROS code